 Coverage: Everlywell isn’t covered by insurance, but you can use your HSA or FSA account to pay for testing.

 - not available to New York residents

 Best for specialized care

-Paloma Health is a telemedicine company with providers who specialize in thyroid disorders.
+Paloma Health is a telemedicine company with healthcare professionals who specialize in thyroid disorders.
 The company only does thyroid testing.
-Their main goal is to be a one-stop-shop for all aspects of thyroid health.
+Their main goal is to be a one-stop shop for all aspects of thyroid health.